rachnaumesh/Language-Modeling-on-PennTreeBank/README.md

 ## Dataset

-The Penn Tree Bank (PTB) dataset is utilized for training and evaluating the language models.
-It consists of:
+The Penn Tree Bank (PTB) dataset is utilized for training, validating, and testing the language models.
+It consists of roughly:
 - **Training Set**: 930,000 words
 - **Validation Set**: 73,000 words
 - **Test Set**: 82,000 words

 The dataset includes sequences of word tokens, each represented by an index from a vocabulary of 10,000 most frequent words.
-Rare or unseen words are mapped to an `<unk>` (unknown) token.

 ## Model Architectures

 ### LSTM (Long Short-Term Memory)

 The LSTM model is designed to capture long-term dependencies in sequential data.
 Its architecture includes:
-- **Embedding Layer**: Converts token indices into 200-dimensional dense vectors.
+- **Embedding Layer**: Converts token indices into 200-dimensional vectors.
-- **LSTM Layers**: Two stacked LSTM layers, each with 200 hidden units, to model complex temporal dependencies.
+- **LSTM Layers**: Two fully-connected LSTM layers, each with 200 hidden units.
-- **Dropout Layer**: Applied after the embedding layer with configurable dropout probability to prevent overfitting.
+- **Dropout Layer**: Applied after the embedding layer and in hidden LSTM layers with configurable dropout probability to prevent overfitting.
-- **Fully Connected Layer**: Maps LSTM outputs to the vocabulary size (10,000 tokens), producing logits for each token prediction.
+- **Fully Connected Layer**: Maps LSTM outputs to the vocabulary size (10,000 unique tokens), producing logits for each token prediction.

 ### GRU (Gated Recurrent Unit)

 The GRU model offers a streamlined alternative to LSTM with fewer parameters:
 - **Embedding Layer**: Similar to LSTM, it transforms token indices into 200-dimensional vectors.
-- **GRU Layers**: Two stacked GRU layers with 200 hidden units each, capturing temporal dependencies efficiently.
+- **GRU Layers**: Two fully-connected GRU layers with 200 hidden units each.
-- **Dropout Layer**: Applied post-embedding with configurable dropout probability.
+- **Dropout Layer**: Applied post-embedding and in GRU hidden layers with configurable dropout probability.
-- **Fully Connected Layer**: Transforms GRU outputs into logits corresponding to the vocabulary size.
+- **Fully Connected Layer**: Maps LSTM outputs to the vocabulary size (10,000 unique tokens), producing logits for each token prediction.

 ## Model Variants